Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 Can You Change Your PCS Orders?

-If you already have PCS orders, getting them altered or canceled is much harder.
-To do so, you must make a strong case for its necessity since your move has already been funded and other plans may have been made.
-If you can no longer fulfill your orders, the military will need to send someone else, requiring additional expense and training.
+If you already have PCS orders, altering or canceling them is much harder.
+To do so, you must make a strong case for its necessity since your move has already been funded, and other plans may have been made.
+If you can no longer fulfill your orders, the military will need to send someone else, which will require additional expense and training.

-If you want to change your orders, talk to your commanding officer about options.
-The switch will likely need to be approved at a high level.
+If you want to change your orders, talk to your unit admin NCO, G1 NCO, or commanding officer about your options.
+The switch will likely need approval at a high level.

 Once your official PCS orders are written, it’s unlikely that they will be canceled, although it does happen.
-The process for canceling orders depends on your point in the process.
+The process for canceling orders depends on where you are in the process.

 Once the orders are authorized, the assigning officer, usually in your military branch’s personnel office, can change or cancel them.
-This can happen all the way up to your actual move, which is the most likely time for an orders change or cancelation.
+This can happen all the way up to your actual move, which is the most likely time for an order change or cancellation.

 Once you are en route to your new command, the personnel office can cancel the orders, but this rarely happens.
 It requires a high level of approval since you may have already completed training or packed up your household goods.
-After you have arrived and finished executing your PCS, the personnel office could possibly cancel the orders, but it’s unlikely.
+After you arrive and complete your PCS, the personnel office may cancel the orders, but it’s unlikely.

 Being Prepared for Your PCS Orders

-If you’re in the military, there’s a good chance you’ll have to move at some point, so being ready for a PCS is the best way to make sure it works out well.
+If you’re in the military, there’s a good chance you’ll have to move at some point, so being ready for a PCS is the best way to ensure it goes well.
 From knowing about expense reimbursements through a dislocation allowance to having a helpful PCS checklist, you can make the process much smoother.

 While you may not always have a say in where or when you PCS, you can customize the actual move to work best for you.